 Why those countries?
 Well, they needed to be warm, cheap, have lax planning conditions and possibly have a double taxation agreement with the UK or a very easy tax system to navigate.

 The nightmare that is Brexit

-I won’t go into too many details about Brexit but I think it’s a really, fucking stupid idea.
+I won’t go into too many details about Brexit but I think it’s a really stupid idea.
 The EU is in no way perfect but it is definitely in the UK’s best interests to remain part of it.

-Now, because of our inept government and their complete inability to negotiate over the last two years, we (as British passport holders) have faced an enormous quandary.
-Do we risk everything on the hope that Brexit will die a painful death – WOOHOO – or do we have a back-up plan to protect us if the UK leaves the EU with no deal?
+Now, because of our inept government and their complete inability to negotiate over the years, we (as British passport holders) have faced an enormous quandary.
+Do we risk everything on the hope that Brexit will die a painful death or do we have a back-up plan to protect us if the UK leaves the EU with no deal?

-Over the last 6 months a no deal Brexit has been a serious possibility and with that in mind we started to really think about our kids’ futures and try and wangle some sort of EU residency permit & plan.
+A no-deal Brexit has been a serious possibility and with that in mind, we started to really think about our kids’ futures and try and wangle some sort of EU residency permit & plan.